-Starting in early May and continuing through October, Castle Rock Water specifically monitors trends in temperature, precipitation, storage tanks and reservoirs, and streamflows, among others, and makes projections of expected future storage.
+Prior to May, Castle Rock Water develops a Summer Operations Plan which provides updated available supplies for the coming irrigation season.
+This tool is critical for planning in preparation for a potential drought.
+Starting in early May and continuing through October, Castle Rock Water specifically monitors trends in temperature, precipitation, daily demands, available supplies, storage tanks and reservoirs, and streamflows, among others, and makes projections of expected future storage.
 Castle Rock Water recognizes that drought responses should be formulated and announced as early as possible in order to maximize their effectiveness.

-Castle Rock Water may also rely on other data sources, in addition to the primary drought monitoring data used to calculate the Water Supply Index described in section 6.1, to predict and declare a drought.
+Castle Rock Water may also rely on other data sources, in addition to the primary drought monitoring data used to calculate the Water Supply Index described in the previous section, to predict and declare a drought.
 This may include regional weather/hydrologic data (e.g., from NIDIS Drought Portal, Colorado Water Availability Task Force reports), drought indices such as the Modified Palmer Drought Severity Index when appropriate, information from other nearby water users, long-term weather forecasts, etc.